-Night sweats after alcohol - when is it a sign of alcohol withdrawal?
+I'm having night sweats after alcohol - is it a sign of alcohol withdrawal?

 Sweat is crucial for keeping our bodies cool and our sweat glands continue to work even when we're asleep.

 There are numerous reasons as to why you may experience night sweats, such as having the menopause, low blood sugar or even a fever.
 Certain medications including antidepressants and steroids can also cause them, while your bedroom environment may also have an effect.

 Alcohol is a more serious cause of night sweats and can be a sign of alcoholism.
 If you are struggling with alcohol, we have outlined the help and support that is available to help you on your journey to recovery.

 Night sweats can be caused by alcohol withdrawal.
 If you identify yourself as addicted to alcohol, it is crucial that you do not start withdrawing from alcohol without seeking medical advice as the process is potentially life threatening.

 Withdrawal symptoms typically occur within 8 hours after your last drink and peak between 24 and 72 hours.
 Withdrawal symptoms can be classed as mild, moderate or severe.
 It is important to be cautious as the severity of the symptoms can change within hours.